 Entry Level Volunteer Roles Available in Golden Valley - No experience necessary, new volunteers welcomed.

 Dog Adoption Support: Volunteers working in Dog Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, answering questions from visitors and facilitating dog visitations.
 The second is animal socialization that helps keep our dogs happy, healthy and adoptable.
-Currently we are in need of volunteers Mondays 12-3pm.
+Currently we are in need of volunteers Wednesday and Thursday 3-5:30pm.
 There are no evening or weekend volunteer shifts at this time.

 Cat Adoption Support: Volunteers working in Cat Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, answering questions from visitors and facilitating cat visitations.
 The second is animal socialization that helps keep our cats happy, healthy and adoptable.
 Weekday, daytime shifts available; some evening and weekend shifts available.

 Dog Walker: Volunteers provide dogs waiting for adoption with needed exercise and socialization.
 Volunteers walk dogs in designated areas on AHS property only.
-Currently, volunteer shifts are available Mondays, Wednesdays and Thursdays in the morning or Tuesdays, Thursdays and Fridays in the evenings as well as on the weekends.
+Currently, volunteer shifts are available Mondays and Fridays in the morning or weekend shifts.

 Training Support: One of the ways in which Animal Humane Society engages the community to help the animals is by providing training and behavior programming.
 These programs create well-behaved and manageable pets, which are more likely to stay in their current homes and less likely to end up in the shelter system.
 Through this work, volunteers play a pivotal support role in keeping animals in their homes.
 No experience required.
 This role requires a weekly commitment.
 Currently this role is filled!